saltstack/salt/doc/topics/cloud/aws.rst

         - default
         - extra

-Your instances may optionally make use of EC2 Spot Instances by.
+Your instances may optionally make use of EC2 Spot Instances.
 The following example will request that spot instances be used and your maximum bid will be $0.10.
 Keep in mind that different spot prices may be needed based on the current value of the various EC2 instance